-A five star luxury hotel, Les Sources de Caudalie is also the home of the celebrated spa that gave birth to the world-renowned grape-based skin care line.
+A five-star luxury hotel, Les Sources de Caudalie is also the home of the celebrated spa that gave birth to the world-renowned grape-based skincare line.
 Perched on the Smith Haut Lafitte estate in the greater Pessac area, the spa at Les Sources de Caudalie is easily accessible from the Bordeaux city center.
 Take a break from all the good food and wine to discover another one of Bordeaux’ great jewels and pamper your body - Les Sources de Caudalie, Smith Haut Lafitte, Martillac 33650.

 10. Saint Emilion

-A UNESCO World Heritage Site, located just 35 kilometers outside of Bordeaux, the village of Saint Emilion is the celebrated center of Left Bank wine production.
+A UNESCO World Heritage Site, located just 35 kilometres outside of Bordeaux, the village of Saint Emilion is the celebrated center of Left Bank wine production.
 This ancient village dates to prehistoric times, with the unique Romanesque architecture and ruins scattered across the narrow and steep streets.
-Visit the picturesque village and discover not only the famouse wines but also the classic and utterly distinctive St. Emilion macarons.
+Visit the picturesque village and discover not only the famous wines but also the classic and utterly distinctive St. Emilion macarons.

 BONUS: La Vie en Rose - A quaint little tea shop on the Place de Chartrons, next to the stunning Church of Notre Dame, La Vie en Rose is a step away from reality.
 Offering stunning tea blends and delicious pastries, the quiet shop and sweet garden offer the perfect afternoon haven.
 Step away from the bustle of the city and take a few minutes to relax - La Vie en Rose, 8 Rue Sicard, Bordeaux 33000, +33 (0)5 56 48 03 44.